TuxVinyards/qqX/README.md

 ## " quickemu quickget X terminal project "

-Release 1.7.03 builds on the earlier NEW INTERFACE FEATURES and point release bug fixes
+Release 1.7.03 builds on the earlier NEW INTERFACE FEATURES

-- now adds a handy distro rename function to take the errors and tedium from .conf edits when upgrading to new releases
+- now adds a _handy distro rename function_ to help when upgrading to new releases
-- also adds detection improvements for the Gnome 45 text editor and a few minor general tweaks
+- makes detection improvements for the Gnome 45 text editor and adds a few minor tweaks

-Lots of details in the new [Wiki](https://github.com/TuxVinyards/qqX/wiki) pages and in the adjusted main readme.
+Lots of details in the new [Wiki](https://github.com/TuxVinyards/qqX/wiki) pages

 ### 1.8.03  - Hot Fixes for the pending new quickemu release